Bleap Mastercard Review 2026

 - You maintain idle crypto balances and want to earn 5-11% yield alongside spending

-- You are in the EEA or Switzerland and want regulated EMI issuance
+- You are in the EEA and want regulated EMI issuance

 Skip the Bleap Mastercard if: